By: Sharon Aron Baron

 Anyway, the commission wants Tamarac to have its own high school because they believe our city needs a high school.

-At the candidate forum in October, Michelle Gomez said the City had asked for another school in the past, but the Broward Schools has denied the City.
-This is true as they were not building any new schools anywhere in the county.
+At the candidate forum in October, Michelle Gomez said the city had asked for another school in the past, but the Broward Schools denied them.
+Their reasoning was they were not building any new schools anywhere in the county.
 However, she mentions times have changed and we are starting to have more and more children.
-How can we possibly be having more children in our City if our City isn’t really growing?
+How can we possibly be having more children in our city if our city isn’t really growing?
 Where are these children coming from?

 She mentions that they put out an RFP so the RFP could decide.
 Well, you don’t let an RFP decide.
 The commission decides.
 Of course if you throw out a worm, the fish is going to take the bait.